cloudflare/cloudflare-docs/content/r2/reference/unicode-interoperability.md

 There are still some platform-specific differences to consider:

-* Windows filenames are case-insensitive while R2, Linux, and macOS are not.
+* Windows and macOS filenames are case-insensitive while R2 and Linux are not.
 * Windows console support for Unicode can be error-prone.
 Make sure to run `chcp 65001` before using command-line tools or use Cygwin if your object names appear to be incorrect.
 * Linux allows distinct files that are unicode-equivalent because filenames are byte streams.
 Unicode-equivalent filenames on Linux will point to the same R2 object.